 Who:

-To be eligible to apply for the Winter Princeternship fund, students must:
+To be eligible to apply for the 2024-25 Princeternship fund, students must:

-- Have applied for a winter Princeternship through the Career Services Program
+1. Have applied for and been accepted to a Princeternship through the Center for Career Development.

-- Must be receiving grant aid through Princeton University’s financial aid program.
+2. Must be receiving grant aid and have no familial contribution through Princeton University’s financial aid program and/or be a SIFP member in good standing.

-****If you are part of the SIFP program, you are eligible for additional funding toward your Princeternship. ****
+****If you are part of the SIFP program, you are eligible for a small additional professional development grant toward your Princeternship. ****

-Please note that only students who are ultimately successful in their Princeternship application and matched with an opportunity through Career Services will receive funding through the SIFP Winter Princeternship Fund.
+Please note that only students who are ultimately successful in their Princeternship application and matched with an opportunity through the Center for Career Development will receive funding through the SIFP Winter Princeternship Fund.

 Funded students must complete the internship and submit a post-Princeternship 350-word reflection and photo of the experience no later than 2 weeks after the completion of the experience.